Death: Neocortical brain death

 One view is that the neocortex of the brain is necessary for consciousness, and that therefore only electrical activity of the neocortex should be considered when defining death.
 Eventually, the criterion for death may be the permanent and irreversible loss of cognitive function, as evidenced by the death of the cerebral cortex.
 All hope of recovering human thought and personality is then gone, given current and foreseeable medical technology.
 Even by whole-brain criteria, the determination of brain death can be complicated.

 Total brain death

-At present, in most places, the more conservative definition of death (irreversible cessation of electrical activity in the whole brain, as opposed to just in the neo-cortex) has been adopted.
+There is a more conservative definition of death: irreversible cessation of all functions of the whole brain, as opposed to just in the neo-cortex.

+United States

 One example is the Uniform Determination Of Death Act in the United States.
 In the past, the adoption of this whole-brain definition was a conclusion of the President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research in 1980.
 They concluded that this approach to defining death sufficed in reaching a uniform definition nationwide.
 A multitude of reasons was presented to support this definition, including uniformity of standards in law for establishing death, consumption of a family's fiscal resources for artificial life support, and legal establishment for equating brain death with death to proceed with organ donation.